 Irritable bowel syndrome (IBS) risk factors

-As many as one in five people in the UK may experience symptoms of IBS at some point in their lives, but it still isn’t clear exactly what causes irritable bowel syndrome.
+As many as 1 in 5 people in the UK may experience symptoms of IBS at some point in their lives, but it still isn’t clear exactly what causes irritable bowel syndrome.

 However, doctors do know there is a range of risk factors affecting a person's chances of developing IBS.
 These include:

 Some people may have digestive systems that rumble angrily with consumption of dairy, wheat, fructose (a simple sugar found in fruits), or sorbitol (a sugar substitute).
 Certain things - such as fatty and fried foods, fizzy drinks and alcohol - can also invite chronic digestive upset.
 There’s no proof any of these cause IBS but they may trigger symptoms.

 IBS is more common in women than in men.
 Researchers aren’t sure why this is so but they suspect that changing hormone levels in the female menstrual cycle may have something to do with it.

 IBS can affect people of any ages but the symptoms are more likely to appear for the first time in people aged 20-30.

 Studies have shown that people who have a first-degree relative, such as a parent or sibling, with IBS are at increased risk of the condition.
 It's not clear whether the influence of family history on IBS risk is related to genes, or to shared factors in a family's environment, or both.